Manic or Manioc

 And still, the comatose Benjamin drempt on.

-The wedding couple walked a path to the beach, led by a fierce looking Shaman.
+The wedding couple walked a path to the beach, led by a fierce-looking Shaman.
 The King is resplendent in a necklace of jaguar and crocodile teeth, jaguar claws, and feathers.
-His head carries an elaborate headdress adorned with gems and feathers.
+His head carries an elaborated headdress adorned with gems and feathers.
 When all have gathered on the beach, the Shaman begins a ritual.
 He asks the sky, mother earth, and superior beings to consolidate and strengthen the couple's love in the coming years.
 Palerque gulps, she accepted her fate but her heart wished for love with another.
 Then, Copal incense smoke is released purifying the environment.

 It was time for the celebration of the wedding.
 Singing and chanting took place, drums, and flutes played.
-Mayan dancers, faces painted, stomped and twirled among the crowd.
+Mayan dancers face painted, stomped and twirled among the crowd.
 The wedding couple sat in chairs while their arms and necks were tattooed with a pyramid; open at the top to portray a starry sky where oval discs appeared to be floating amidst the stars.
 It was done!
 Matching tattoos symbolized a lifelong devotion to each other.
 All that was left was the consummation.

 In a cold and stark room inside the pyramid, the captured Benjamin lay on a bed of palm leaves, not knowing what these strange people were going to do with him.
 He could still feel the touch of the beautiful woman on his skin.
 Sounds of beating drums could be heard outside the walls.